If you'd prefer to view this FAQ in PDF form, please see Indicator 8 Family Engagement Survey Frequently Asked Questions.

 The Survey Manager application calculates the number of Required Responses based on the total number of students on the Student List page that haven’t been excluded at the time the LEA activates the survey.
-A statistical formula is applied to this figure (confidence level of 95 and confidence interval of 10) which is the Response Rate Sample.
-The Required Responses figure is 20% of the Response Rate Sample or 6 respondents, whichever is higher.
+The Required Responses figure is 10 percent of the Response Rate Sample or 6 respondents, whichever is higher.

 Question 34: When will the data from our LEA (district) Family Engagement Survey be reported to the federal Office of Special Education Programs?